crate/crate-python/docs/connect.rst

    If you are using CrateDB 2.1.x or later, you must supply a username.
 If you are using earlier versions of CrateDB, this argument is not supported.

-   See the :ref:`compatibility notes <cratedb-versions>` for more information.

 You can authenticate with CrateDB like so::